Two children laughing and hugging while standing in the opening of the tipi in the Manitoba Museum's Prairies Gallery.

 Welcome to the history, nature, and science of the Manitoba Museum.

-Immersive galleries, interactive exhibits, thrilling shows and the stories you’ll remember forever.
+Immersive galleries, interactive exhibits, thrilling shows, and the stories you’ll remember forever.

-Open Wed. to Sun.
+Open Tues. to Sun.

 10 am to 4 pm